How to Learn Dutch in 3 Months?preloader

 Dutch Language Proficiency Levels

-To understand how long it might take to learn Dutch, looking at the Common European Framework of Reference (CEFR) for languages is helpful.
+To understand how long it might take to learn Dutch, looking at the Common The Dutch alphabet and letter sounds (CEFR) for languages is helpful.
 This framework defines six levels of language proficiency:

 • 2-3 years of regular, part-time study